-Where appropriate, AEMO uses ten years of actual generation performance from a generation site, or a site nearby to create VRE traces for Monte Carlo simulations, assuming similar weather conditions are repeated in future.
+Where appropriate, AEMO uses 10 years of actual generation performance from a generation site, or a site nearby, to create VRE traces for Monte Carlo simulations, assuming similar weather conditions are repeated in future.
 Where this data is unavailable or unsuitable, AEMO uses historical meteorological data for the site, and an energy conversion model based on the generator technology, to develop a generation forecast.

-Where committed renewable generation will be located at new sites, the ESOO modelling incorporates renewable energy zone forecasts from AEMO's Integrated System Plan (ISP), with generation traces derived from solar insolation data, or wind production data.
+Where committed renewable generation will be located at new sites, the ESOO modelling incorporates renewable energy zone (REZ) forecasts from AEMO's Integrated System Plan (ISP), with generation traces derived from meteorological data.